KQM-git/TCL/mechanics/equipment/weapons/catalysts.md

 * Royal Weapons have more effective crit rate the less crit rate rolls you have - [Cola\#6861](../../../evidence/mechanics/equipment/weapons.md#the-effective-crit-rate-of-royal-weapons)
 * The passive also procs even when the unit is off-field - [Pleinair\#8321 and IonFox\#8887](../../../evidence/mechanics/equipment/weapons.md#how-royal-longswords-passive-works)
+* * You can snapshot a low-impact, quick-hitting ability before getting stacks to maintain higher stacks than usual with Royal Weapons - [sunnyd/#5916](../../../evidence/mechanics/equipment/weapons.md#royal-series-dynamic-stacking-on-snapshot-dot-skills)
 {% endtab %}

 {% tab title="Details" %}